 How it Works

 Platelet Rich Plasma, also known as “PRP” is an injection where your own blood is used.
 Approximately 10- 20 cc (2 Tablespoons) of blood is drawn up into a syringe.
 The blood is spun in a special centrifuge to separate its components (Red Blood Cells, Platelet Rich Plasma, Platelet Poor Plasma and Buffy Coat).
-When PRP is injected into the damaged area it causes a mild inflammation that triggers the healing cascade.
-As the platelets organize in the treatment area they release several enzymes to promote healing and tissue responses including attracting stem cells and growth factors to repair the damaged area.
-As a result, new collagen begins to develop.
-As the collagen matures it begins to shrink causing the tightening and strengthening of the damaged area.
-When treating injured or sun and time damaged tissue, they can induce a remodeling of the tissue to a healthier and younger state.
+When PRP is injected into the damaged area it causes a mild inflammation that triggers the healing cascade including attracting stem cells and growth factors to repair the damaged area.
+As a result, new collagen begins to develop and this response may lead to a more youthful appearance.
 The full procedure takes approximately 45 minutes to an hour.
-Generally, 2-4 treatments are advised, however, more may be necessary for some individuals.
+Generally, a minimum of 4 treatments are advised spaced apart by monthly intervals, however, more may be necessary for some individuals.
 Touch up treatments may be done once a year after the initial group of treatments to boost and maintain the results.

 PRP’S SAFETY has been established for over 20 years for its wound healing properties and it’s proven effectiveness has extended across multiple medical specialties including cardiovascular surgery, orthopedics, sports medicine, podiatry, ENT, neurosurgery, dental and maxillofacial surgery (dental implants and sinus elevations), urology, dermatology (chronic wound healing), and ophthalmology, cosmetic surgery.
-All skin tones show that PRP is safe and effective because your own enriched plasma is used.
+All skin tones tolerated PRP because it is not foreign but is your own enriched plasma.

 BENEFITS of PRP

-Along with the benefit of using your own tissue therefore eliminating allergies, there is the added intrigue of mobilizing your own stem cells for your benefit.
-PRP has been shown to have overall rejuvenating effects on the skin including: improving skin texture, thickness, fine lines and wrinkles, increasing volume via the increased production of collagen and Elastin, and by diminishing and improving the appearance of scars.
-Other benefits include: minimal down time, safe with minimal risk, short recovery time, natural looking results; no general anesthesia is required.
+Along with the benefit of using your own tissue therefore eliminating allergies, PRP has been shown to have overall rejuvenating effects on the skin including: improving skin texture, thickness, fine lines and wrinkles, increasing volume via the increased production of collagen and Elastin, and diminishing the appearance of scars.
+Other benefits include: minimal down time, safe with minimal risk, short recovery time, natural looking results; and is performed without local or general anesthesia.

 RISKS & COMPLICATIONS